johndavidsparrow/gutenberg-a-b-test/readme.txt

 == Frequently Asked Questions ==

-= What happens when the cookie expires =
+= What happens when the cookie expires? =

 Once the cookie expires, the behavior is as if the user has not visited the page.
 It will once again choose a variant based on the weighting and set a new cookie